Blair Cobbs: Professional career

-His next fight came against Carlos Cervantes for the vacant WBC-NABF welterweight title on November 2, 2019, at the MGM Grand Garden Arena in Paradise, Nevada.
+His next fight came against Carlos Ortiz for the vacant WBC-NABF welterweight title on November 2, 2019, at the MGM Grand Garden Arena in Paradise, Nevada.
 The bout served as part of the undercard for Canelo Álvarez vs. Sergey Kovalev.
-After suffering a knockdown in the first round – a punch from Villalobos grazed the back of Cobbs' head, causing him to stumble and touch the canvas with his left hand and knee – Cobbs scored a knockdown of his own in the sixth with a counter left hook.
-Cervantes made it to his feet to see out the remainder of the round, only for his corner to pull him out of the contest before the start of the seventh, handing Cobbs a stoppage win via seventh-round corner retirement (RTD).
+After suffering a knockdown in the first round – a punch from Ortiz grazed the back of Cobbs' head, causing him to stumble and touch the canvas with his left hand and knee – Cobbs scored a knockdown of his own in the sixth with a counter left hook.
+Ortiz made it to his feet to see out the remainder of the round, only for his corner to pull him out of the contest before the start of the seventh, handing Cobbs a stoppage win via seventh-round corner retirement (RTD).

 The first defense of his newly acquired title came on February 14, 2020, against Samuel Kotey Neequaye at the Honda Center in Anaheim, California.
 In a fight which saw Cobbs stay behind the jab and box at range, he received a point deduction in round nine for punching below the belt en route to a split decision (SD) victory.
 Two judges scored the bout 96–93 in favour of Cobbs while the third scored it 95–94 to Neequaye.

+On June 19, 2021, Cobbs stopped Brad Solomon in the fifth round at Don Haskins Center in El Paso, Texas.

+He then suffered the first loss of his professional career when he was knocked out in the ninth round by Alexis Rocha at the Galen Center in Los Angeles on March 19, 2022.

+Cobbs got back to winning ways in his next fight, defeating Maurice Hooker via unanimous decision at Dickies Arena in Fort Worth, Texas, on August 6, 2022, in a contest where he knocked his opponent to the canvas three times.

+It would be almost two years until his next bout, a unanimous decision win over Adrien Broner on June 7, 2024, at Hard Rock Hotel and Casino in Hollywood, Florida.